USI-INF-Software/API-Versioning-practices-detection/README.md

 | date(yyyymmdd)       |             27 |      3 |        3 |     33 |
 | Other                |           1549 |   1354 |        0 |   2309 |

-Number of commits with version identifiers of API releases classified by their formats. \* stands for an integer and \# stands for an arbitrary combination of characters
+Number of commits with version identifiers of API preview releases classified by their formats. \* stands for an integer:

 |                    |                |        |          |       |
 |:-------------------|---------------:|-------:|---------:|------:|